Homap/ostrich_PAR_analysis/code/analysis/rho/README.md

 We estimate the population scaled recombination rate using the method LDhat (Auton and McVean Genome Research, 2007).
 We specifically use the *interval* program in the LDhat package which
 "uses a Bayesian reversible-jump Markov chain Monte Carlo (rjMCMC) scheme to fit a piecewise-constant model of recombination rate variation.
 However, rather than calculating the full coalescent likelihood, a composite-likelihood is employed (Hudson 2001)."
+We lacked phased data, we therefore run *interval* on genotypes.
+We keep each file to 2000 SNPs since it is recommended by the manual of LDhat.

 ## Input file for LDhat

-# Run LDhat with genotype data
-# Producing input for ldhat run from bin
+- autosome

+- PAR
+    ```
+    for scaffold in superscaffold36 superscaffold35 superscaffold54 superscaffold26
+    do
+        echo $scaffold
+        python vcf_to_ldhat_out_black.py vcf_rho/black.PAR.hwe.filtered.vcf.gz ../../../data/bed/par_scaf.bed 2000 500 $scaffold 1000
+    done
+    ```
+- nonPAR

 # In /Users/homapapoli/Documents/projects/ostrich_Z/ldhat_dir
 # conda activate
 # conda activate ldhat